lambda-snail/Kvitter/README.md

 # Kvitter

 A small social media platform. *Kvitter* in Swedish is the sound that a bird makes when it's singing.
-Of course, any resemblance to social media platforms that may or may not exist, is entirely eccidental :)
+Of course, any resemblance to social media platforms that may or may not exist already, is entirely accidental :)

 The platform is built with these purposes in mind: